 Input box Description Connection By optionally selecting a network or Internet connection, its IP addresses will be used for the IPSec connection.
 Listening IP addresses As an alternative to Connection , you can also enter user-specified IP addresses.
-Click on $\bigoplus$ on the right-hand side to add your entry to the list.
+Click on $\oplus$ on the right-hand side to add your entry to the list.
 If IP addresses are entered here, the Connection setting is ignored.
 If neither Connection nor Listening IP addresses are set, the IPSec service will automatically use one of the configured IP addresses of all connections.
-Remote gateway This address is necessary for the Initiate connection option in order to determine the address of the remote site.
+Remote gateways This address or list of addresses is necessary for the Initiate connection option in order to determine the address of the remote site.
 Initiate connection The firewall will connect to the address specified in the Remote gateway field.
 Force NAT-T NAT-T is usually set automatically if the connection requires it.
 If that mechanism fails, this option forces the use of NAT-T on a connection.